-An inguinal hernia occurs when tissue, such as part of the intestine, protrudes through a weak spot in the abdominal muscles.
-The resulting bulge can be painful, especially when you cough, bend over or lift a heavy object.
+An inguinal hernia happens when tissue, such as part of the intestine, pokes through a weak spot in the abdominal muscles.
+The resulting bulge can be painful, especially when coughing, bending over or lifting a heavy object.
 However, many hernias do not cause pain.

-An inguinal hernia isn't necessarily dangerous.
-It doesn't improve on its own, however, and can lead to life-threatening complications.
-Your doctor is likely to recommend surgery to fix an inguinal hernia that's painful or enlarging.
+An inguinal hernia isn't necessarily dangerous, but it doesn't get better on its own.
+It also can lead to life-threatening complications.
+A healthcare professional is likely to recommend surgery to fix an inguinal hernia that's painful or getting bigger.
 Inguinal hernia repair is a common surgical procedure.

-Inguinal hernia signs and symptoms include:
+Inguinal hernia symptoms include:

-• A burning or aching sensation at the bulge
+• A burning or aching sensation at the bulge.

-• Occasionally, pain and swelling around the testicles when the protruding intestine descends into the scrotum
+• Occasionally, pain and swelling around the testicles when the protruding intestine descends into the scrotum.

-Signs and symptoms in children
+Symptoms in children

 Signs of trouble